abra-code/replay/README.md

   entries no recent run has mentioned are evicted.
 Every journal batch carries its own checksum, so a batch left half-written by a crash costs that batch and nothing else.

+  When the index is written it usually also records its own crc32c, and the file's inode, size and mtime at that moment, in a "public.replay.store-crc32c" attribute - readable with "xattr -px", and skipped silently on a filesystem without xattr support.
+It says what the index contained when it was published, which is not the same claim as what it contains now: an attribute cannot notice bit rot, since rot moves neither size nor mtime.
+Deliberately NOT one of the public.fingerprint.* names, whose documented rule is to trust a recorded hash whenever inode, size and mtime still match - under that name a corrupted index would report its pre-corruption hash to gate and fingerprint, and would do so exactly when someone was investigating the corruption.
+What protects the index is the checksum in its trailer, inside the file and covering the bytes, which replay verifies on every run.

   --dry-run reads the sidecar and never writes it, so a dry run leaves the memo byte-identical.
 With "xattr" the memoization is turned off for the run instead: that backend has no read-only mode, so any file that missed would have its record written (and a read-only file briefly chmod-ed) as part of the